 And for anything on the web, image optimization is a very good idea.
 It makes the files smaller, and on the web, that means faster.

 Lightroom’s options for squeezing redundant information out of image files is pretty limited.
 It doesn’t have nearly so much fine-tuned control as Photoshop’s legacy Save for Web function, for instance.
-In Lightroom’s export function, you can’t choose whether or not to include the colorspace data, for instance.
-Or choose things like Progressive or Optimized images.
+As an example, in Lightroom’s export function, you can’t choose whether or not to include the colorspace data, but you might want to remove that chunk of data to save filesize and rely on modern browers treating images without a colorspace as sRGB.
+You also can’t choose things like Progressive or Optimized images.
 The best you can do is strip out most of the metadata by choosing the “Copyright Only” option in the Metadata field.

 But there are ways to make the filesizes that come out of Lightroom much smaller without sacrificing quality.
 They range from lossless optimization, which doesn’t impact the visual quality at all, to lossy optimization such as JPEGMini that have minimal to a virtually undetectable effect on image quality.